Last updated on 21st October 2022

 Did you know that most people (69%) would prefer to learn by watching a short video?
 This compares to 18% who would rather read a text-based article, website, or post, and just 2% who would prefer a sales call.

 Real estate – whether buying, selling, or renting – can be a tricky business for newcomers.
-Educational content, like the video above, can help your customers to make better decisions, and can also increase their trust in you.
+Educational content can help your customers to make better decisions, and can also increase their trust in you.

 5. Explainer video

 Real estate can have a lot of different rules, depending on where you live, what you specialise in, and more.

 For customers, this can be confusing.
 An explainer video is a great way to alleviate this confusion in a fun and engaging way.

 We created this video for RentID, a digital assistant app, to help them explain their services to landlords.